Fasteners by Type

-At The FCH Sourcing Network you will find hundreds of thousands of fasteners within our database of surplus, odd lot, slow-moving and hard to find fasteners that conform to the ANSI/ASME specification.
+The FCH Sourcing Network has over a million and a half fasteners in our database of first-run, surplus, odd lot, slow-moving and hard to find fasteners.

 Anchors - Anchors are any of several types of bolts, screws, inserts, rod that are inserted into and fixed in masonry or structural supports as a hold for framing, shelves etc.